quite/age-plugin-tkey/README.md

 remember to fix all bugs!
 ```

-By default the generated identity will require physical touch of TKey
+The generated identity will by default cause TKey to require physical
-when it does ECDH key exchange.
-Use the flag `--no-touch` to generate
+touch before computing a shared key (doing ECDH).
+You can pass the
-an identity that does not.
+flag `--no-touch` to generate an identity that does not.

 After running the above, te file `my-keys` ends up containing a line
 beginning with `AGE-PLUGIN-TKEY-`.
 This holds the parameters used for